ExpressionEngine/ExpressionEngine/README.md

 ## Your markup, powered by your content

 Channels organize content into entries with fields you define.
-Templates determine how that content appears, combining your markup with ExpressionEngine tags.
+Templates determine how that content appears.

-To try this example in a Template, first create:

-- A Channel with the short name `news`.
-- A [Text Input field](https://docs.expressionengine.com/latest/fieldtypes/text.html) with the short name `summary`, assigned to that Channel.
-- Published entries with titles and summaries, using the `open` status, publication dates in the past, and no expiration date.
+Write your HTML, then add ExpressionEngine tags to display your content.
+This example lists up to three news entries with their titles and summaries:

 ```html
 {exp:channel:entries channel="news" limit="3" dynamic="no"}